Advancing Equity and Racial Justice Through the Federal Government

 Advanced climate justice

-- Created the Justice40 Initiative to ensure that federal agencies deliver 40% of the overall benefits of climate, clean energy, affordable and sustainable housing, clean water, and other investments to underserved communities.
+- Launched the Justice40 Initiative to ensure that federal agencies deliver 40% of the overall benefits of climate, clean energy, affordable and sustainable housing, clean water, and other investments to disadvantaged communities.

 - Launched new programs to maximize the benefits of climate and clean energy investments directed to disadvantaged communities.